microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/AVMPostDeploymentGuide.md

 # AVM Post Deployment Guide

+> **📋 Note**: This guide is specifically for post-deployment steps after using the AVM template.
+For complete deployment instructions, see the main [Deployment Guide](./DeploymentGuide.md).

+---

 This document provides guidance on post-deployment steps after deploying the Conversation Knowledge Mining solution accelerator from the [AVM (Azure Verified Modules) repository](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/sa/conversation-knowledge-mining).

 ## Prerequisites